-We visited during the haunted house season, so we got to see ghosts, zombies, ghouls, and other creatures of the night.
+We visited during the haunted house season, known as Halloween Haunt, so we got to see ghosts, zombies, ghouls, and other creatures of the night.
 The parks are fun to visit any time of the season (which runs April through October).

 Speaking of creatures, the Kansas City Zoo offers visitors a nice experience.
 As soon as you enter the gates, you are greeted by an otter exhibit.
 We have spent many minutes watching the otters play, swim and run around their display.

 My favorite part of the Kansas City Zoo is the polar bear exhibit.
 It’s large by zoo standards.
 The bears have room to move around on ground.
 The pool features an underwater viewing area, so you can see the bears dive and play with their treats and toys.

 The zoo offers camel rides for a small fee.
 If you’ve never been on a camel, here’s your chance.

 It has a lake, so you can take a short boat ride and get a different view of the animals.